Name / autumn / Winter / Edible

 These golden waxcaps, when found, are often hanging out in small groups.

-Identifying Features for the Golden Waxcap Mushroom:
+Identifying Features of the Golden Waxcap Mushroom:

 Cap: